JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->getDescription Description**

     Returns the description for the command.

+---

 !!! signature "public Command->setHelp(string $help)"
     **$help**